smartyguy1/Notes/Lecture 1.md

-This is a test of sync
+This is a test of sync on github.